paulovieira/psql-wrapper/readme.md

 ### Options for psql

-Both `psql` (the exported function) and `psql.configure` accept a simple object with options to be used when `psql` is executed.
+Both `Psql` (the exported function) and `Psql.configure` accept an object with options to be given to the `psql` command line.

-The object's keys are the names of the options accepted by `psql` (in long format).
+The object's keys should be the names of the options accepted by `psql` (in long format).
 To see them use `psql --help`.

 The object's values are the arguments for the respective options.
 If the option doesn't allow an argument, the value `true` should be used instead.

-If the value is a falsy (such as an empty string), that option won't be used at all.
+If the value is falsy (such as an empty string), that option won't be used at all.

 This module will simply construct the string to be used with `execSync`.
-It won't make any kind of validation or check.
-Note that if the option is not recognized by `psql`, it will throw an error.
+It won't make any kind of validation or check to make sure the options are valid.
+However the `psql` command line is robust about this issues, so if an invalid option is given, it will abort and the error message is explicit about the option.

 ### Extra options

 The following extra options are available:

  - `psqlPath`: the path to the `psql` command line utility.
 Might be necessary if you have several versions of postgres available.
 Default: `psql`.
- - `displayShellCommand`: if `true` the command to be passed to `execSync` will be displayed.
-Default: `true`.